Frontend Integrations

 The reference implementation uses Ponder as its indexer.
 You are free to use any indexing stack (Ponder, The Graph, custom solutions) as long as your frontend can serve data quickly and reliably.

-Frontend operators are allowed and encouraged to implement client-side content moderation to comply with local regulations and their own platform policies.
-Because Curyo is a decentralized protocol, there is no protocol-level censorship — content submitted to the blockchain is permanent.
+Frontend operators are allowed and encouraged to implement their own frontend moderation layer to comply with local regulations and their own platform policies.
+Because Curyo is a decentralized protocol, there is no protocol-level censorship, and content submitted to the blockchain is permanent.
 However, each frontend is free to decide what it displays to its users.

-The reference implementation includes a keyword-based blocklist that:
+The reference implementation includes a policy-driven moderation layer that:

-• Blocks submissions containing prohibited terms in URLs, titles, descriptions, platform names, and domains.
+• Blocks submissions containing prohibited terms or blocked domains in URLs, questions, descriptions, seeded category names, category tags, or unsafe media embeds.

-• Notifies users with clear warning messages when their input is rejected.
+• Notifies users with inline validation and clear warning messages when their input is rejected or a requested item is hidden.

 Frontend operators can customize and extend their moderation approach in several ways: